Carlos Ponce: Music

 In 1998, Emilio Estefan Jr. and Kike Santander signed Ponce to a record contract.
 His first album was entitled Carlos Ponce, and included three of his own compositions.
 The album reached the #1 spot in the Latin Billboards for nine weeks in the Hispanic community of the United States.
 It also reached the #1 spot in Central America and South America.
 He was awarded a Double Platinum Award for the sales which his album generated.

 On the Billboard Hot Latin Tracks Carlos Ponce reached the number-one spot three times with "Rezo" (I Pray), "Decir Adiós" (Say Good-Bye) and "Escúchame" (Listen to Me).

 In 1999, Ponce recorded his second studio album, Todo lo que Soy (Everything that I Am).
-The World Athletic Games held in Seville, Spain, adopted the song "Amelia" from Ponce's second album as its official theme.
+The 1999 World Championships in Athletics held in Seville, Spain, adopted the song "Amelia" from Ponce's second album as its official theme.
 That same year, he was contracted by the Walt Disney Studios to sing "Bella Notte" for the animated film Lady and the Tramp II: Scamp's Adventure.
 He also appeared in ABC's drama series Once and Again.

 After the tragedy of the September 11, 2001 attacks, Ponce joined a group of 100 Latin American singers, who united to pay tribute to the victims by recording "Último Adiós" ("Last Good-Bye").
 The proceeds of the recording were donated to families of the victims.
 That same year Ponce participated in the Televisa production Sin Pecado Concebido, along with Mexican actress Angélica Rivera.
 In 2002, he recorded his third studio album, Ponce; later that year he signed a contract with Telemundo to host a reality show called Protagonista de la Musica, which became one of the most popular Hispanic programs in the U.S. and Puerto Rico.